 For stomata to open, potassium is actively transported to the vacuoles, which increases its concentration in the cells, thus driving water entry due to osmosis, increasing cell turgency and size, exposing the pores.
 The opposite occurs for stomata closure, potassium is transported out the cells, which attracts the water out to the exterior, collapsing the cells on the pore, effectively closing it.

 Stress is the main reason for stomata closure, as plant produces abscisic acid (ABA), a plant hormone well known to regulate many key processes involved in plant development and adaptation to biotic and abiotic stresses.
 In the case of water stress caused by drought or salinity, the plant copes with the stress by avoiding unnecessary water loss through stomata.
-Physiologically speaking, the plant produces abscisic acid (ABA), which signals stomata closure by binding to protein receptors in the guard cells plasma membrane which then activate second messengers such as ROS, Nitric Oxide, Ca2+ triggering ion channels which ultimately causes water to leave the guard cells, thus shrinking their size and collapsing on the pore, effectively closing it.
+Physiologically speaking, the plant produces abscisic acid (ABA), which signals stomata closure by binding to intracellular soluble ABA-binding proteins in guard cells which then activate second messengers such as ROS, Nitric Oxide, Ca2+ triggering ion channels which ultimately causes water to leave the guard cells, thus shrinking their size and collapsing on the pore, effectively closing it.

 This way the plant can conserve water, avoiding any unnecessary losses, until the stress signal is reduced, therefore lowering the concentration of ABA and its effect on stomata closure.
 Similarly, it has been observed that the plant can produce ABA as a response to pathogen attack such as Pseudomonas syringae, which can enter the plant through stomata.
 The plant synthesizes ABA which induces stomatal closure, avoiding any further pathogen invasion.